Can People With No Rhythm Learn to Dance?

 So if you joined a school and didn't learn very much, ask yourself - could it have been the teacher at fault, not me?

 The other possibility is that you picked a style of dance that doesn't suit you, or was too technical.
 If you've never danced before, the complex rhythms and fast footwork of flamenco would be too much of a challenge as a first dance style.
-If you're inflexible, I wouldn't recommend ballet or jazz to start with - do some yoga first, or pilates.
+If you're inflexible, I wouldn't recommend starting cold with ballet either - do some yoga first, or pilates, to get your body used to the new demands ballet will place on it.

 A good starting point for most people is social dancing like Ballroom, Latin or Street Latin, Swing or modern jive (Ceroc etc).
 You don't need to bring your own partner - most schools rotate partners so you won't feel left out if you're on your own.